-In the second part of the filter, units are selected in the same way.
-Thus, it is possible to get the intervals of the unit's location inside or outside the zone of another unit.
+In the second part of the filter, units and their groups are selected in the same way.
+Thus, it is possible to get the intervals of the unit's location inside or outside the zone of another unit or group.
 The size of the zone is defined by the Radius parameter.
 Only those units to which you have the Query messages or reports access right are displayed.

 To quickly search for geofences and units in the list, the dynamic filter is available.
 To select all units in a column, hold the Ctrl key.

 When determining the time of intersection of a unit with geofences or zones of other units, the Maximum interval between messages option is taken into account from the Advanced tab of the unit's properties.